filonico/filonico.github.io/_pages/about.md

   - /about.html
 ---

 Hello everyone!
-I am Filippo Nicolini, a **PhD student** at the University of Bologna with people from the [EVO · COM research group](https://sites.google.com/view/evo-com-unibo/home).
+I am Filippo Nicolini, a **PhD student** at the University of Bologna working with people from the [EVO · COM research group](https://sites.google.com/view/evo-com-unibo/home).

 My main scientific interest regards evolutionary zoology and, within my PhD, I would really love to improve my ability to study the reciprocal interplay between the **evolution of genomes** and the **evolution of complex traits** in order to undersdtand how the two processes influence each other.